 - Mapping accident locations using GPS

-Dashcam footage has become increasingly important in Phoenix accident investigations.
+Dashcam footage has become very important in Phoenix accident probes.
 If you have a dashcam:

 - Make multiple backup copies